 Why Did Agrippa Build Another Wall?

 To emphasize, Agrippa did not try to revolt against Claudius.
-He just wanted to raise his own prestige among the Jews and the rest of the Roman World.
-But Gaius Vibius Marsus, the Roman Governor of Syria, did not like that fact and accused him in front of Claudius, with the attempt of undermining the Roman Rule.
-It is true that if Agrippa would have finished that wall, the city would have become unconquerable.
+He just wanted to raise his prestige among the Jews and the rest of the Roman World.
+But Gaius Vibius Marsus, the Roman Governor of Syria, did not like that fact and accused him, in front of Claudius, of an attempt to undermine Roman Rule.
+It is true that if Agrippa had finished that wall, the city would have become unconquerable.

 Agrippa and Christianity

-The Acts of the Apostles, chapter 12 where Herod Agrippa is called “King Herod”, reports that he persecuted the Jerusalem Church, having James Son of Zebedee killed and imprisoned Peter around the time of a Passover.
+The Acts of the Apostles, chapter 12 where Herod Agrippa is called “King Herod,” reports that he persecuted the Jerusalem Church, having James Son of Zebedee, kill and imprison Peter around the time of Passover.

 After Passover in 44 CE, Agrippa goes to Caesarea, where he participates in the Isactium; games held every four years in honor of Augustus, winning the Battle of Actium in 31 BCE.
 Agrippa dies from some disease.
-Acts 12 gives another account of his death saying an angel of the Lord struck him down, and he dies.
+Acts 12 gives another account of his death, saying an angel of the Lord struck him down, and he died.